-How do I open an online store in China?
+How do I set up an online company in China?

-The online shop must have a merchant account to allow future customers to make the payments online, no matter the currency involved.
-One of our company formation specialists in China can give proper support for those interested in starting a company in China, including an online shop.
+The online business in China must have a merchant account to allow future customers to make payments online, no matter the currency involved.
+One of our company formation specialists in China can give proper support to those interested in starting a company in China, including an online shop.
 The process of company registration in China is not that complex, but it is best to hire the services of specialists to handle the formalities implicated.
 We can help you set up an online company in China.

 What licenses do I need for an online shop in China?